Build Your Own Atom Model: Fun & Easy Science for Kids

 Exploring Atomic Structure with Kids

-Likely after introducing the concept of atoms at home or in science class with your kid is a great way to start conversations and answering questions like:
+Likely after introducing the concept of atoms at home or in science class with your kid is a great way to start conversations and answer questions like:

 • Do atoms make up this table?